manticoresoftware/manticoresearch/manual/Introduction.md

 You can create / update / delete indexes online as well as providing schemas in a configuration file.

 #### Power of C++
-Being written fully in C++ Manticore Search starts fast and doesn't take much RAM.
+Being written fully in C++, Manticore Search starts fast and doesn't take much RAM.
 Low-level optimizations give good performance.

 #### Real-time inserts
 After a new document is added or updated it can be read immediately.